aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 #### Open Geospatial Consortium Web Map Service and Web Feature Service

-The Open Geospatial Consortium (OGC) is an international group of industry, government, academic and community representatives whose aim is to improve business processes through the integration of location data {Reed:2011kt}.
+The Open Geospatial Consortium (OGC) is an international group of industry, government, academic, and community representatives whose aim is to improve business processes through the integration of location data {Reed:2011kt}.

 A Web Map Service (WMS) composes an image file from from server stored vector and raster layers in response to a request in a URL.
 A Web Feature Service (WFS) returns geographic vector data in GML (Geographic Markup Language, a derivative of XML).
 It is a more complex and capable service than WMS.
-If fully deployed, WFS grants external users full create, read, update and delete (CRUD) access to a geographic database {Vretanos:2005ut}.
+If fully deployed, WFS grants external users full create, read, update, and delete (CRUD) access to a geographic database {Vretanos:2005ut}.

 #### Google Maps Engine